benahm/TestDataFactory/docs/CUSTOMIZE.md

 #### Define required fields and/or optional fields

 * You can force non-required field to behave as a required field (example if a field is part of a validation rule)
-* You can force a required field to behave as a non-required field (example if a field is required but get its value from a trigger)
+* You can force a required field to behave as a non-required field (example if a field is required but gets its value from a trigger)

 In the example below the fields *Firstname*, *Description* and *Email* of the Contact are defined as required fields so the Test Data Factory will auto-generate default values for those fields each time a Contact is created